faizan-m/faizan-m.github.io/index.md

 	</p>
     <p></p>
     <p class="hero-text">
-    I am also a big fan of using symbolic interactionism, cultural anthropology and media art as sources of inspiration in my work.
+    I am also a big fan of using symbolic interactionism, cultural anthropology and media art as a personal source of inspiration.
     </p>

 </div>